ShockkPony/emweb/README.md

 server.start();
 ```

+By default, the server reads files from './public/'.
+All files should be placed in here as forward slashes are stripped from requests.

-By default, the server listens on port 80, the standard port used for HTTP, this requires root privileges.
+The server requires root privileges to run as it listens on port 80, the standard port used for HTTP.

 ```
 $ sudo node index